rochoa85/dockECR/README.md

                     the consensus
   -m MODE           Mode the script will be run.
 Options: (i) docking, (ii)
                     ranking
-  -t TARGET         Name of the PDB structure used as target -c CONFIG_FILE    File containing the center coordinates and size of the box.
-Note: This is required only for docking mode
+  -t LIST_TARGETS   File with the list of the PDB structures used as targets
  ```

 The script has two main modes.
 One is for running docking with any of the four programs mentioned in the `list_software.txt` file, and the second is for ranking with same list of docking programs.
 In the following sections we show how to use the main python script, and an additional bash script for ECR ranking.
-The examples provided in the code were run using the SARS-CoV-2 main protease with PDB id 6y2e.
+The examples provided in the code were run using the SARS-CoV-2 main protease with PDB id 6y2e and 5re4.

 ### Docking example

 After preparing the "list of software" file, and the "list of ligands" file with the PDB structures located in the `ligands` folder, the command can be run as:

 ```
-python OCONDOR.py -m docking -l list_ligands.txt -s list_software.txt -t 6y2e -c config_docking.txt
+python OCONDOR.py -m docking -l list_ligands.txt -s list_software.txt -t list_targets.txt
 ```

 For docking, we require to prepare a configuration file with the box center coordinates and the box size dimensions.
 The following is an example of a box located on the active site of the MPro structure 6y2e provided in the `target` folder: